MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1605.md

 6. On the **Home** tab, in the **Create** group, click **Add Windows Store for Business Account**.

-7. Add your tenant ID, client id, and client key from Azure Active Directory, then complete the wizard.
+7. Add your tenant ID, client id, and client key from Microsoft Entra ID, then complete the wizard.

 8. Once you are done, you will see the account you configured in the **Windows Store for Business Accounts** list in the Configuration Manager console.